 [I found the piece below in a pile of old newspapers I was about to put in the recycling bin.
 It sounds like it might have come from the NY Times Sunday Style section, but I can't be sure.
-Thought it would be nice to share on Valentine's Day.]
+Thought it would be nice to share.]

-Sylvester Slacktraps had been browsing through the book Painting the Nude: Light, Angle, Detail in the "art-painting" aisle of Hank's We Got Books for only 20 minutes when his life changed forever.
+Sylvester Slacktraps had been browsing through the book Painting the Nude: Light, Angle, Detail for only 20 minutes in Hank's We Got Books when his life changed forever.

-Dr. Nipfast, who has a PhD in geography (her dissertation, "Distance on Our Planet: How Far Away Is Stuff?", will be published in book form just in time for the travel season), was "swept off [her] feet" by Mr. Slacktraps immediately.
+Dr. Nipfast, who has a PhD in geography (her dissertation, "Distance on Our Planet: How Far Away Is Stuff?", will be published in book form just in time for the travel season), was immediately "swept off [her] feet" by Mr. Slacktraps.

 "I didn't think I would ever find a man who enjoyed high culture and appreciated the beauty of art," Dr. Nipfast said.
 "Men are typically so boorish, so testosterone driven, but Sylvester is a whole different kettle of fish.
 He's more sophisticated and sensitive than most males.
 He sees women's beauty purely in aesthetic terms, not solely as some primal biological feature that urges males to propagate the species and pass on their personalized DNA information."